akej74/grid-control/README.md

 ### Disclaimer
 NZXT is not involved in this project, do not contact them if your device is damaged while using this software.

-Also, while it doesn't seem like the hardware could be damaged by silly USB messages (apart from overheating), I do **NOT** take any responsibility for any damage done to your cooler.
+Also, while it doesn't seem like the hardware could be damaged by silly USB messages (apart from overheating), I do **NOT** take any responsibility for any damage done to your cooler (applies to the Kraken watercooler, currently disabled).

 ### Experimental Kraken X61 support - (not applicable as Kraken support is disabled for now)
 Release 1.0.3 adds experimental support for the Kraken X61 cooler.
 This requires the [LibUSB](http://libusb.info/) library to be installed, see next chapter.